hniksic/rust-subprocess/README.md

 accommodate the differences between the languages, such as the lack of default and keyword arguments in Rust, and others take advantage of Rust's more advanced type system, or of additional capabilities such as the ownership system and the `Drop` trait.
+Python's utility functions such as `subprocess.run` are not included because they have better alternatives in the form of the builder API.

 Working with subprocesses using `subprocess::Popen` can look like
 this: